To be deemed compliant the passport needs to contain the following:

 - A completed silhouette of the horse certified by an accredited vet.

-- A section confirming the food chain status (i.e. whether the horse is signed in or out of the food chain).
+- A section confirming the food chain status regarding whether the horse is signed in or out of the food chain.

 - A vaccination record bound within the pages of the passport.

-If your horse was originally registered with a stud book in the country of origin you should have the passport overstamped by a studbook PIO in order to keep the breeding information as complete as possible.
+If your horse was originally registered with a stud book in the country of origin you should have the passport overstamped by a UK studbook PIO to keep the breeding information as complete as possible.

 If you are not the current registered owner in the passport